Big-Fig/Fediverse.app/README.md

 Fedi gathers crashes and non-fatal errors to make app more stable.

 * You can build app from source and remove Crashlytics library via .env config(details below)
-* You can disable gathering via settings inside app(option disabled by default)
+* You can disable gathering via settings inside app(option is disabled by default)

 ## Push notifications

-Push notifications implemented via [PushRelayFCM](https://github.com/Big-Fig/toot-relay-fcm) server
+Push notifications are implemented via [PushRelayFCM](https://github.com/Big-Fig/toot-relay-fcm) server

 [PushRelayFCM](https://github.com/Big-Fig/toot-relay-fcm) is Ruby on Rails server which handles web pushes and relays them to FCM.